davidcoles/vc5/README.md

 raise a GitHub issue.

 **Now supports IPv6 and distribution at layer 3 (AKA tunnelling)!**.
-The XVS library has been updated to introduce these features, which also does away with the need to run health checks from a network namespace, considerably simplifying the code.
+The XVS library has been updated to include these features, and also does away with the need to run health checks from a network namespace, considerably simplifying the code.
 This will end the requirement that all backends share a VLAN with the load balancer.

 Code restrictions currently mean that enabling tunnelling on a per-service basis is not supported.
 Using the `-tunnel` option allows a